A Super Easy Recipe for Hummingbird Food

 Have you ever seen a hummingbird stop flying?
 While they do perch and stop, most of their time is spent sourcing nectar to sustain their energy levels.
 They need to eat once every 10 to 15 minutes and end up visiting between 1,000 and 2,000 flowers each day to get the energy they need.
 Want to help them get that food more easily?

-Hummingbirds consume flower nectar for energy and bugs for protein.
-Natural nectar is approximately 21-23% sucrose, which regular table sugar.
+Hummingbirds consume flower nectar for energy to catch the bugs they consume for protein, fats, and vitamins.
+Natural nectar is approximately 21-23% sucrose, which is regular table sugar.
 Making homemade nectar is cheap, simple, environmentally friendly, and healthy for hummingbirds.
 To create a similar ratio, you simply use one part sugar to four parts water.

 If you want to feed hummingbirds but don't want to make nectar, you'd have to keep a little feeder full of bugs.
 Sound unappetizing?
 Let's get started with what you'll need for the DIY nectar recipe!